rodw-au/wlo/downloads/index.md

 Raspberry Pi 4 Uspace compatible with Mesa Ethernet and SPI interface boards.
-This .xz file is directly readable by the [Raspberry Pi imager application](https://www.raspberrypi.com/software/)
+This .xz file is directly readable by the [Raspberry Pi imager application](https://www.raspberrypi.com/software/) User name: cnc
+Password: cnc
+Please run the following from the commandline to configure wifi, timezones and other data: sudo menu-config

 Regular development builds (several times a day) can be found here.